Blogging has democratized the internet.

 The answer is different for every person, but here are a few reasons:

 Nothing gives you preeminence and authority quite like having content attached to your name.
 While authoring a book has always been seen as the ultimate authority play, blogging has quickly emerged as a contender in the thought leadership space.
-When you have a blog to your name – one that consistently produces high-quality content – it gives you something to share with others.
-It adds a layer of credibility to your name and positions you as someone others want to know more.
+When you have a blog post to your name – one that consistently produces high-quality content – it gives you something to share with others.
+It adds a layer of credibility to your blog name and positions you as someone others want to know more.

 Do you have an existing online business that you want to grow or scale?
 A blog provides an excellent avenue for enhancing the credibility of your business, generating a search presence, and nurturing website visitors into paying customers.
 It’s one of the top marketing investments you can make.

 Don’t have a business, but want to start one?
 Many of the best online businesses start as blogs.
-Then once they’ve generated a presence in their niche, they begin monetizing their authority to sell products and services.
+Then once they’ve generated an online presence in their niche, they begin monetizing their authority to sell products and services.
 (This can be a slow process, but it’s one of the most sustainable methods for growth.)

 Starting a blog is one of the fastest ways to acquire key digital marketing skills that are transferable in your career and useful for all future business ventures.
-Blogging has helped many of today’s leading entrepreneurs first learn how to design for WordPress, write compelling copy, design basic graphics, understand SEO principles, embrace analytics, hire/manage freelancers, and dip their toes into the social media marketing waters.
+Blogging has helped many of today’s leading entrepreneurs first learn how to design a WordPress blog, write compelling copy, design basic graphics, understand SEO principles, embrace analytics, hire/manage freelancers, and dip their toes into the social media marketing waters.
 Regardless of whether your blog works out or not, you’ll walk away with an entirely new skillset.